 So first let’s discuss what CTR is how it can be manipulated.

 CTR stands for “Click Through Rate” and measures the amount of traffic and clicks a page receives for a particular search versus the number of times it is presented on Google search.
+(The rate has nothing to do with the speed of the clicking process).

 So, if Google showed a page off your web property for a particular search term 100 times and it was clicked on 5 times, that would be a CTR of 5%.
 A fair argument could be that a webpage search term that has a CTR of 5%, would get a ranking boost over a webpage that only delivers 2%, where everything else is equal.
 You can see the clickthrough rates within your Google search console.